analogdevicesinc/ai8x-synthesis/README.md

 * The `Conv2D` stride is fixed to 1.
 However, the pooling stride can be 1, 2, or 4.
 * The number of input or output channels must not exceed 64.
 * The number of layers must not exceed 32.
+* The maximum dimension for input or output data is 256.
 * Overall weight storage is limited to 64*128 3x3 kernels.
 However, weights must be arranged in a certain order, see above.
 * The hardware supports only 2D convolution layers.
 For convenience, a single final fully